University Scholars & Global Scholars

 The University Scholars Program was founded in the spring of 1982 by Judge Deanell Tacha, then Vice Chancellor for Academic Affairs, and Professor Francis Heller, then the Roy A. Roberts Distinguished Professor of Law and Political Science.
 The program now counts as alumni over 750 students.

-University Scholars receive a one-time scholarship of $1,500.
+University Scholars receive a one-time $2,500 scholarship.
 In addition, they are connected with a faculty mentor who helps them deepen and expand their academic interests.

 Global Scholars Program